-Known by lots of different names such as the Yu Gardens, Yuyuan, Yuyuan Bazaar, Nanshi and Old Town, the area that surrounds Shanghai's most famous classical garden is Tourist Central.
+Known by lots of different names such as the Yu Gardens, Yu Yuan, Yuyuan Bazaar, Nanshi, and Old Town, the area that surrounds Shanghai's most famous classical garden is Shanghai's main tourist spot.
 Flocks of domestic and foreign tourists alike head to the area to get their fill of culture.
-The area can be kitschy but it's always fun.
-All kinds of treasures are located in this small area that was once a walled enclave of Chinese-only when Shanghai was divided into foreign concessions, this is a great starting point to acquaint yourself with the city's history.
+The area can be kitschy and is definitely touristy, but it's still a fun place to see when you're in Shanghai.
+A walled enclave of Chinese-only before 1949, when Shanghai was divided into foreign concessions, this is a great starting point to acquaint yourself with the city's history.

 Yu Garden Location

-The garden itself, Yu Yuan, (豫园 "yoo yooahn", which literally means Yu Garden), is in the center of Nan Shi (南市, "nahn shih").
-Nanshi is the traditional name for the old Chinese part of town.
-Chinese cities were traditionally walled and the Nanshi walls date from the 16th century.
-The walls were torn down in 1912.
-(A small remnant of the original wall remains on Renmin Road if you're interested in seeing it.)
+The garden itself, Yu Yuan (豫园 "yoo yooahn," which literally means Yu Garden) is in the center of Nanshi (南市, "nahn shih"), the traditional name for the old Chinese part of town.
+Chinese cities were traditionally walled, but the Nanshi walls, which date back to the 16th century, were torn down in 1912.

 How Much Time to Spend